- United Arab Emirates closes offices of two NGOs

 Egyptian authorities accused the organizations of international interference that was stoking continued protests against the current military-led government.

-The German organization, described as a think tank associated with German Chancellor Angela Merkel's Christian Democratic Union (CDU), reacted with surprise.
+The German organization, described as a think tank associated with German Chancellor Angela Merkel's Christian Democratic Union (CDU), reacted with even more surprise.

 "We can only react with utter disbelief to the unexpected and sudden developments in Abu Dhabi.
 We have not been given any viable reasons.